tiongleslie/crystal-structure-classification/README.md

 This work contributes a novel descriptor XRD-Edge and Multi-stream DenseNet (MSDN) for crystal structure classification.
 Please cite the paper [1] if you are using our model in your research works.

-We also provide the example of the source codes as follows:
+We also provide the codes as follows:
   1) XRD-Edge descriptor (see [XRD-Edge](https://github.com/tiongleslie/crystal-structure-classification/tree/master/XRD-Edge))
   2) Pre-trained model of MSDN for crystal structures classification (see [MSDN](https://github.com/tiongleslie/crystal-structure-classification/tree/master/MSDN))